hansiglaser/trfsm/README.rst

 freely use the design files and scripts in your (commercial) chip designs.
 If you improve the design files or the scripts, you have to provide their source code.
 This however doesn't affect the other parts of your chip design.

+The output register contributed by Martin Schmölzer is distributed under the terms of the GNU GPL 3.
+If you use the output register, you have to distribute your chip as source code as well.

 TODO